Business Funding - What is a Business Loan?

 In simple terms, an unsecured loan does not involve collateral.
 Examples include credit cards or personal loans.

-Long-term Business loans
+Long Term Business loans

-Expanding a business, making large investments or refinancing are supported by long-term business loans.
+Expanding a business, making large investments or refinancing are supported by long term business loans.
 Receiving the loan means more time to repay - it is usually repaid on a monthly basis.
 They also tend to encompass larger amounts.
 The downside however are the qualification criteria.
-Long-term business loans are easier to obtain if you own an already established business with strong performance and finances.
+Long term business loans are easier to obtain if you own an already established business with strong performance and finances.
 This also refers to a younger business with with good finances and solid growth plan.

-Short-term Business loans
+Short Term Business loans

 Line-of-credit loans are principally directed towards small business owners.
 These business loans protect business from emergencies and slow cash flows.
 They are typically unsecured thus collateral is not required.
 They allow you to take only what you need, and then pay for what you have used.
-However, this type of loans might involve additional fees and interest rates tend to be higher.
+However, this type of loans for businesses might involve additional fees and interest rates tend to be higher.

 If you search for extra cash to buy computers, copy machines, vehicle or even manufacturing or production machinery, you can apply for equipment loans.
 These allow you to make monthly payments instead of purchasing everything at once.
-This type of loan is only for a single piece of equipment you buy, which means you have to apply each time you need to purchase a new item.
+This type of a loan for business is only for a single piece of equipment you buy, which means you have to apply each time you need to purchase a new item.
 However, equipment loans are often easier to obtain than some other types of loans because the purchased or leased object serves as collateral.

 Things to Know About Business Loans